MacPython/bdist_mpkg/README.rst

 http://undefined.org/python/#bdist_mpkg

-I imported it from the Subversion repository using svn2git_.
+I (MB) imported it from the Subversion repository using svn2git_.

 The code and some docs are on pypi_ at bdist_mpkg_pypi_